What is Car Leasing?

 You can cover as many miles as you want - the finance company will not ask to agree on a mileage limit at the start of the contract, so you won’t be charged for exceeding any limit – unlike with a PCP or PCH contract (see below).

 You must make sure that you keep hold of the car and that it is insured and maintained until everything is paid off.
-For more detail on what a hire purchase agreement is, contact us today.
+For more detail on what a hire purchase agreement is, see our page here or give us a call today.

 Personal Contract Hire (PCH)